Non-normality, optimality and synchronization: Laplacian Pseudospectral Resilience

-LPR grows along with the lower bound on the transient, so LPR should be directly proportional to the stability of any non-normal graph Laplacian.
-As will be shown in the next paragraph, numerical evidence suggests that this is indeed true.
-We note that LPR may not be as useful for comparison between networks which are not optimal, or between networks which have different $\lambda_2$.
-Such scenarios require examination of the full Laplacian pseudospectra. \paragraph*{} To examine the effects of non-normality on synchronization a toy network model was chosen as seen in Fig. \ref{fig:ToyNetworkBasinStability} (d) for a $6$ node example.
+To examine the effects of non-normality on synchronization a toy network model was chosen as seen in Fig. \ref{fig:ToyNetworkBasinStability} (d) for a $6$ node example.
 This network can interpolate between two optimal networks, when $\gamma = 1$, the network is a directed star and when $\gamma = 0$ it is the directed chain.
 For any value of $\gamma$ the graph Laplacian has the eigenvalues $\lambda_j = 1 \ (\forall j >1)$, meaning the network remains optimal regardless of the value of $\gamma$.
 We will restrict analysis to $\gamma \in [0,1]$ for this work.
 For $\gamma \in [0,1]$, $\tilde{H}_{\mbox{ind}}$ changes with $\gamma$ and reaches a minimum value when $\gamma =0.5$.
 When $\gamma = 1$, the graph Laplacian is diagonalizable, but for $\gamma < 1$ there is a Jordan block of size $n-1$ for the eigenvalue $1$.

 For comparison of the effectiveness of the various scalars for predicting the stability of the system, two models, the R{\"o}ssler x-coupled system following \cite{fish2017} and the Brusselator model following \cite{muolo2021}, are used.
 In both cases diffusive coupling will be assumed, that is $h(x,y) = y-x$ from Eq. \ref{eq:DynamicalModel}.
 For the Brusselator model \cite{prigogine1968} the equations describing the dynamics are:

 The equations for the R{\"o}ssler system \cite{rossler1976} are as follows,

 For the purposes of simulation, initially the system is assumed to be synchronized and to lie on the attractor, so each state is started with a random initial condition and a single node,